100mslive/100ms-flutter/README.md

 # 100ms Flutter SDK

-Here you will find everything you need to build experiences with video using 100ms iOS SDK.
+Here you will find everything you need to build experiences with video using 100ms iOS/Android SDK.
 Dive into our SDKs, quick starts, add real-time video, voice, and screen sharing to your web and mobile applications.

 Download the Sample iOS app here: https://testflight.apple.com/join/Uhzebmut